goci-io/docker-terraform-images/README.md

 ### Contribution

 We are always happy to get feedback and support on improving the docker images and keeping binaries up to date.
+You can contribute by opening pull requests and give feedback or suggestions for improvements via creating a [new issue](https://github.com/goci-io/aws-kops-cluster/issues/new).
 Releases are done by the maintainer of this repository.
 A merge into the master will be considered to be in the upcoming release except there is already a stable and tested preview release available which does not require the changes.